AbhishekKumar4/Data-Analytics/Machine Learning/Data and Algorithmic Modelling/README.md

 - Focus is not much on rigid mathematical model that we have pre supposed, which creates a relationship between x and y.
 - But instead we really have a set of algorithmic instructions or algorithmic ideas that relate the independent and dependent variable.
 - In loose sense y is function of x but that is captured by algorithms rather than rigi mathematical models.

+Example: K nearest neighbours and random forests etc.

+# Prediction

+- Goal is to understand KNN approach.
+- Lets discuss how prediction task happens with linear regression approach.

+**The Regression Approach**

+The way it happens is:

+- We have some data.
+- We do regression analysis(it fits a line through the data).
+- Its a line that minimizes the squared deviation(if we are doing ordinary least squares).
+- and we make prediction.
+- Than someone asks what Y we can expect given this X.